Hatnua: Ideology and politics

 Having worked as Israel's lead peace negotiator, Livni is well respected internationally and has a good relationship with the Palestinian leadership.
 The party campaigned almost exclusively on foreign policy issues, pushing for renewed peace talks with the Palestinians and preserving support from the international community, especially the United States.

 Livni has stated that there should be a three-step process in order to resume negotiations with the Palestinians; the first step would be to ensure coordination with America; the second step would be utilizing the EU to back the negotiations; the third step would be to direct negotiations with the Palestinians; she also stated that there would be no negotiations with Hamas unless it renounced terrorism.
-It is also committed to passing Basic Laws that protect the environment and social rights.
-It is in favor of a differential value added tax as well as canceling existing subsidies for West Bank settlements and ultra-Orthodox sectoral interests while increasing the fees charged for the mining of natural resources.
-Livni has long been an advocate for women's rights and gay rights, and her party supports same-sex marriage in Israel.
+It was also committed to passing Basic Laws that protect the environment and social rights.
+It was in favor of a differential value added tax as well as canceling existing subsidies for West Bank settlements and ultra-Orthodox sectoral interests while increasing the fees charged for the mining of natural resources.
+Livni has long been an advocate for women's rights and gay rights, and her party supported same-sex marriage in Israel.

-The party's social agenda is similar to that of other center-left parties.
+The party's social agenda was similar to that of other centre-left parties.
 Livni is socially progressive and is well known for having refused the coalition terms of religious parties as the leader of Kadima.
-Hatnua is liberal on matters of religion and state.
-Like Yesh Atid, it is in favor of conversion reform.
+Hatnua was liberal on matters of religion and state.
+Like Yesh Atid, it was in favor of conversion reform.

-The party sees economic issues, as with other issues, as interconnected with the country's security and diplomacy situation.
-It supports Third Way economic policies.
+The party supported Third Way economic policies.
+It saw economic issues, as with other issues, as interconnected with the country's security and diplomacy situation.
 According to Livni, the absence of a peace deal can hinder Israel's economic growth and its chances of allying with moderate Arab states.